smirarab/sepp/tutorial/upp-tutorial.md

 **Common Problems:**
 1. UPP requires SEPP to be installed.
 If UPP is not running, first check to see if UPP was installed correctly.

-2. UPP requires PASTA to be installed and the run_pasta.py executable to be on the path.
+2. UPP requires PASTA to be installed and the `run_pasta.py` executable to be on the path.

+3. SEPP is installed with `-c` but UPP is not.

-### 2. From Virtual Machine (VM)
+### From Virtual Machine (VM)

 VM Image (mostly for Windows users) is available for [download](http://www.cs.utexas.edu/~phylo/software/WARNOW_LAB.ova) (2.5 GB).
 Once the image is downloaded, you need to run it using a VM environment ([VirtualBox](https://www.virtualbox.org/) is a good option).
 After you install VirtualBox, you just need to use File/import to import the WARNOW_LAB.ova image that you have downloaded (If your machine has less than 3GB you might want to reduce the memory to something like 512MB).
 Once VM is imported, you can start it from the Virtualbox.
 If you are asked to login, the username and passwords are (username: phylolab, password: phylolab).
 TIPP and UPP are already installed on the VM machine, so you can simply proceed by opening a terminal and running it.